FirebaseExtended/firepad/docs/index.md

 ## Customizing Your Editor

 See the API section below for details on `Firepad.fromCodeMirror()` and the methods / events it provides.
-And check out [codemirror.net](http://codemirror.net/) for details on CodeMirror's API (for turning on/off line numbers, line wrapping, code syntax highlighting, etc.).
+You can check out [codemirror.net](http://codemirror.net/) for details on CodeMirror's API (for turning on/off line numbers, line wrapping, code syntax highlighting, etc.).

 To customize the size / position of the Firepad or customize its look and feel, you can use CSS: